jymcheong/ETW-tutorialSet/AppControl/README.md

 - Files blocked by NTFS rules don't emit any events unless we explicitly set audit rules for each file, which needs dynamic monitoring of newly written files to add such rule.

 ## Suitable Adoption Scenarios
-- Facing challenges to keep AV signatures updated but still need to block malware.
+- Need to block malware but facing challenges to keep AV signatures updated.
 - Limited resources, budget or expertise to lock down Windows endpoints or setup AppLocker or WDAC.
 - Legacy System Hardening e.g. Win7 & soon 10.